vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

    ## Tighten security after security incident
    ## root never gets to log in remotely PermitRootLogin no
    ## Eugene & Margo can SSH in, no-one else allowed
-   AllowUsers eugene margo
+   AllowUsers example_user1 example_user2
-   ## SSH keys only but margo can use a password
+   ## SSH keys only but example_user1 can use a password
-   Match user margo
+   Match user example_user1
    PasswordAuthentication yes
    ## End tighten security